nateslagter/EstateVault/Documentation/Development.md

 ## API Tests
 - To execute the tests, you will first need to build a running solution.
 Execute 'dotnet build' in the VS terminal to build the program.
 The .net 6.0 SDK comes with the cli bundled.
 - 'dotnet test' will run all unit tests in the solution.
-- Additionally, you can make calls to the endpoints by using Postman.
-This is not required, but can help to gain a better understanding of the functionality of the API.

-## Create Local PostgreSQL database with cmd.
-- Local database houses stored user information.
-- Through PostgreSQL installer, download PostGreSQL server, stack builder, and pgadmin 4 (optional).
-(Process is simpler if during installation you use defaults like postgres for username and 5432 for port.
-- In stack builder, select PostgreSQL server, open the Database Drivers tab, and install npgsql.
-- Make sure C:\Program Files\PostgreSQL\15\bin is linked to PATH so commands are functional in cmd
-- Utilizing cmd, navigate to `bsu.estatevault\api\EstateVaultDB`.
-- Create a new database and name it "estatevaultdb" with the command `createdb -U [username] estatevaultdb`, then input password.
-- Build the table's schema by entering the command `pg_restore -U [username] -d estatevaultdb dbb.sql`, then input password.
-- Your local database should now be created.

-## Access PostgreSQL database in Visual Studio environment (This does not work for MacOS as VS developers have not implemented  Mac support).
-- First you must install the extension "Npgsql PostgreSQL Integration" and restart VS. (Wait for a pop up to finish before reopening)
-- Under the View tab at the top of VS, select server explorer and open the server explorer tab.
-- Right click on Data Connections > Add a connection.
-- Change Data Source to PostgreSQL Database > OK (without the aformentioned extension, this selection will not be in the list).
-- Set Host to "localhost", Port to what you specified during PostgreSQL installation (default 5432), Database to "estatevaultdb", and enter the username and password you set up when installing.
-- Click Test Connection to make sure the connection succeeds, then click Ok.
-- You should now have VS linked to your local PostgreSQL database.
-`You will need to edit line 11 of UserRepo.cs to make sure the respective fields in the dbconnection variable match your personal information used during setup.
-Otherwise, VS will not be able to access the local database.`

 ## Replicating via Docker
 - After opening the API in VS, run the following three commands in the developer powershell: